section-engineering-education/engineering-education/content/articles/working-with-system-information-in-c#-windows-form-application/index.md

 In this article, we will go over how to check the system information and the classes that can be used to do so, as well as write a C# program to demonstrate it.

-In this tutorial, we will look at how to use the `Management` Namespace and `Environment` in C# to get access to various system data.
+In this tutorial, we will look at how to use the `Management` namespace and `Environment` in C# to get access to various system data.

 The `Environment` class is a static class that gives information on the current environment and methods for manipulating it.
-The `Management` Namespace is a namespace that comprises numerous classes that provide access to management information, system events, devices, and so on.
+The `Management` namespace is a namespace that comprises numerous classes that provide access to management information, system events, devices, and so on.

 ### Objectives
 By the end of this tutorial, you should be able to use the `Environment` class and the `Management` namespace to check system information.

 ### Prerequisites
-In this tutorial, we will assume you are familiar with the fundamentals of developing Windows Forms applications in `C#` and have some understanding of `C#` programming.
+In this tutorial, we will assume you are familiar with the fundamentals of developing Windows Forms applications in `C#`.
+We will assume you have some understanding of `C#` programming.

 You also need also to have Visual Studio installed on your computer.

 ### Table of contents
 - [Part 1: Using Environment class](#part-1-using-environment-class)